NUNHEAD - GREENWICH PARK

 (photo: Aug 2013)

-Looking over the wall reveals a further in-filled part of the line.
+Looking over the wall once revealed a further in-filled part of the line.
 This small section continues up to Royal Hill.
 Part of the original retaining wall can still be seen on the right.

 (photo: Aug 2013)